Decanter Fine Wine Encounter New York 2025 - Decanter

 - All this takes place at the breathtaking Manhatta venue, perched 60 floors above the city, offering stunning panoramic views of the iconic New York skyline

-With past events selling out quickly, early access ensures you don’t miss out on this must-attend event.
+With past events selling out quickly, you don’t miss out on this must-attend event.
+Secure your tickets today.

-Your exclusive early access begins today.
-General ticket sales open on Friday 21 March.

 Essential information